Skip to main content

 Photo: Asaf Kliger/imagebank.sweden.se

-Explore nature and the wilderness of Laponia
+Explore the unspoilt nature of Laponia

 Late summer and early autumn, when the mosquitoes have settled down and the berries and mushrooms are ready for picking, is the best time to hike.
-In the winter – the longest season up here – skiers can glide over the iced-over wetlands and warm up in winter cabins.
+In the winter – the longest season – skiers can glide over the iced-over wetlands and warm up in winter cabins.

 Padjelanta National Park